Engaged Learning & Research

 Honors students get hands-on research experience with faculty mentors, including opportunities to participate in the Honors College’s Freshman Research Institute and the Honors Summer Undergraduate Research Program.
 Our students are encouraged to present their research on and off campus, including at professional conferences.
 VCU Honors College students are heavily represented at the annual National Council on Undergraduate Research Conference.

-Learn more and apply for Freshman Research Institute (applications have closed for 2017) here.
+Learn more and apply for Freshman Research Institute (application open through June 30) here.